Reference

 ProofLedger does not store original files.
 ProofLedger does not prove authorship, ownership, rights, permission, intent, or truth.
 The online verification page is the authoritative record.

-- Document the steps you performed (tool used, hash output, date/time, and any explorer links checked).
+4. Document the steps performed: tool used, hash output, date/time, and any explorer links checked.

 Verification page: Verify